soyflourbread/algo/src/array/quicksort/README.md

    * The array's now partitioned against `pivot`.
 3. Recursively sort the left and right partitions.

-Ideally on randomized data, there will be `log n` recursive steps.
+Ideally on randomized data, the two partitions should have similar sizes.
+Therefore, there will be `log n` recursive steps ideally.
 Since each recursive step has time complexity of `O(n)`, this gives quicksort an overall complexity of `O(n log n)`.